ismailessaidi11/MINIRISCV/README.md

 # MINIRISCV
-mini riscv coded in vhdl for ELE8304.
+mini riscv described in vhdl for Lab2 ELE8304.